fyzmesa/website/README.md

 ## WEBSITE
-# How to make a dynamic website using: HTML, CSS, PHP, MySQL and Apache2
+# How to make a dynamic website using: HTML, CSS, PHP, MySQL and Apache2 on Ubuntu

 # 1. Install softwares and dependencies
 ```bash